-Earlier, we discussed about Fever and General clinical history taking format.
-Today, it is going to be respiratory system!
-Respiratory system is one of the most examined organ system in clinical postings and clinical practice.
-Apart from asking question and answers to the patient for the history, we should be able to perform a well organized examination of the patient so that we do not miss a single point.
+Earlier, we discussed Fever and the General clinical history taking format.
+Today, it is going to be the respiratory system!
+The respiratory system is one of the most examined organ systems in clinical postings and clinical practice.
+Apart from asking questions and answers to the patient for the history, we should be able to perform a well-organized examination of the patient so that we do not miss a single point.

-In today’s version of respiratory system examination,we will go step-wise to reveal the importance of every aspect.
-For convenience, respiratory system has been divided into two parts- Upper respiratory tract involving nasal cavity, nasopharynx, sinsuses, oropharynx, larynx and Lower respiratory tract consisting of trachea, lobar bronchus, segmental bronchus, alveolar sac, generations of tracheobronchial tree.
+In today’s version of the respiratory system examination, we will go step-wise to reveal the importance of every aspect.
+For convenience, the respiratory system has been divided into two parts

-We will discuss about Rule of Four- Inspection, Palpation, Percussion and Auscultation.
+We will discuss the Rule of Four- Inspection, Palpation, Percussion, and Auscultation.

-Patient can present with any of the following chief complaints, after which you have to decide you are going to examine respiratory system for further clinical questions and answers:-
+The patient can present with any of the following chief complaints, after which you have to decide whether you are going to examine the respiratory system for further clinical questions and answers:-

 - Chest pain